netcore-jsa/unimus-backup-exporter/README.md

 ## _Requirements_

-The only requirements for this script are bash, curl, jq, and base64.
+The only requirements for this script are 'bash', 'curl', 'jq', and 'base64'.

 ## _How to use the Exporter_